danluu/post-mortems/README.md

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Transaction ID Wraparound in Postgres caused Sentry to go down for most of a working day.

+[Skyliner](https://blog.skyliner.io/post-mortem-outages-on-1-19-17-and-1-23-17-3f65cc6f693e).
+A memory leak in a third party library lead to Skyliner being unavailable for 4 days(!).

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.

+[Square](https://medium.com/square-corner-blog/incident-summary-2017-03-16-2f65be39297).
+A cascading error from an adjacent service lead to merchant authentication service being overloaded.
+This impacted merchants for ~2 hours.

 [Stack Exchange](http://stackstatus.net/post/115305251014/outage-postmortem-march-31-2015).
 Enabling StackEgg for all users resulted in heavy load on load balancers and consequently, a DDoS.